5 ways people stayed cool before air conditioning was invented

 However, before air conditioning existed, people had to be creative when trying to stay comfortable in sweltering conditions.

-Here are five different ways that people across the United States beat the heat in the 1800s and early 1900s.
+Here are five different ways people across the United States beat the heat in the 1800s and early 1900s.

 Water fountains were very different in the 1800s and early 1900s than they are now, but they still provided an easy way to cool off in the summer.